 Imagine a retailer who sells children’s toys.
 As a retailer, their main concern is their customers, so they’ve opted for a general liability policy that includes products-completed operations coverage.
 This way, they have insurance for customer injuries that occur in the store and injuries their products cause outside of the store.

 Their products-completed operations coverage may seem unnecessary until a customer claims their child was injured by a defective toy.
 The customer’s lawyer will likely name everyone involved with bringing the toy to market in the lawsuit, including the retailer.
 Luckily, the retailer’s products-completed operation coverage can pay for their defense.

 However, this situation could play out differently for the manufacturer of the toy.
 First, the manufacturer is much more likely to be found liable for the defective product.
 Moreover, they may face multiple lawsuits based on the same defective toy.
 Each lawsuit eats away at their products-completed operations aggregate limit and the per occurrence limit in their general liability policy.

 With a standalone policy, the toy manufacturer is less likely to exceed its coverage limit, which could be a real risk if its only product liability coverage is part of their general liability policy.

 Products-Completed Operations Frequently Asked Questions (FAQs)

 Hopefully, we’ve answered most of your questions about products-completed operations coverage.
-However, if you still have questions, please post them in the comment section below or in our forum.
 Here are some of the most frequently asked questions about products-completed operations coverage.

 What is the products-completed operations hazard?